October 11, 2024

 Written by Rebecca Clayton

 Using oversized glazing on architectural projects helps to create that instant ‘wow’ factor for a design.
-Modern glass technology has now expanded contemporary design capabilities, providing architectural solutions and still maintaining a slim and modern profile.
+Modern glass technology has now elevated contemporary design capabilities, providing ambitious architectural solutions while maintaining a slim and modern profile.

-Oversized glass units are now available in massive sizes of over 20m tall in a single unit.
+Oversized glass units can span over 20m tall in one single oversized glazing pane.

-5m tall slim framed sliding doors 5m tall sliding glass doors to the entrance of the Story of Gardening Museum at The Newt, Somerset.
+5m tall sliding glass doors to The entrance of the Story of Gardening Museum at The Newt, Somerset.

 This advance in glass design and technology provides innovative possibilities for architects to create and design something striking and different.
 Using large panels of glass minimises the use of structural elements creating a seamless glass façade, perfect to take advantage of stunning views.

 There are various ways you can incorporate oversized glass into your project.
-Please see below for some examples of how you can incorporate oversized glazing into your project:
+See below examples of how you can incorporate oversized glazing into your project:

 The beauty of structural glazing is that there are no maximum sizes.